 If your pet is traveling as excess baggage or in-cabin under the seat, PetRelocation can still provide support, but in a more limited capacity.
 Depending on your destination, we can help with vet consultations and obtain import permits or government endorsements.

 If you travel across the United States and your cat is a snub-nosed breed, such as a Persian cat, flying may not be an option.
-PetRelocation offers long-distance drives for pets that are not accepted to travel by air.
+PetRelocation offers long-distance drives for pets not accepted to travel by air.

 What if my cat is small enough to fly in-cabin?

 Note: While in most cases, cats are small enough to travel in-cabin in a pet crate, regulations vary by airline.
-Make sure to check with your airline of choice to ensure your cat meets the requirements for in-cabin pet travel!
+Check with your airline of choice to ensure your cat meets the requirements for in-cabin pet travel!

 Most airlines that accept in-cabin pets require a cat to fit comfortably under the seat in front of you; in a carrier, if this is the case, then great!
 Your four-legged family member can join you on your ticket.
-Due to an increase in demand for pet relocation services, we are only taking on clients who need full support.
-However, we have requirements pages for many top destinations if you need guidance on import requirements!
+We have requirements pages for many top destinations if you need guidance on import requirements!